 Next comes my least favorite part.
 There is always one part of DIY-ing that isn’t anyone’s favorite.
 And mine is sanding.
 It just makes such a mess.
 So for whatever reason, it is my least favorite part!
 But it is desperately important!
 So even if you don’t like it, you can not skip this step!

-I love their Delicate Surfaces tape because it is perfect for using on delicate surfaces including painted walls!
-And I hate it when I tape and paint and area, only to remove the tape to have it take off paint!
+I love their Delicate Surfaces tape because it is perfect for use on delicate surfaces including painted walls!
+And I hate it when I tape and paint an area, only to remove the tape to have it take off paint!
 That is the worst!
 And ScotchBlue™ Painter’s Tape went on simply, and came off without a single hitch!
 It was perfect!

 So we taped, painted (several coats) and then took the tape off.

-The next day I was ready to style the bathroom!
+The next day I was ready to style my new board and batten bathroom!
 After talking with my husband and doing a little shopping at the local craft store, I found the most beautiful, aqua, distressed frames!
 And I knew these would look really nice in the bathroom!
-They gave it a perfect pop of color without being over powering and I honestly just loved the frames!!
+They gave it a perfect pop of color without being overpowering and I honestly just loved the frames!!